markgillespie99/hello-world/README.md

 ## Satismeter
 It has been agreed that all modules will have satismeter enabled.
 The correct format is programName-courseName-moduleName e.g. qualityAssurance-buildingAQualityMonitoringForm-introduction.

+## Matching Component
+This is how you write a matching component.